Modernization of Digital Media Exploitation (M-DOMEX)

 Completed Phase 1 – 26 May 2021 Virtual Collaboration Event (CE): SOFWERX will host a Virtual CE with Industry, Academic, and Laboratory partners focused on M-DOMEX needs.
 During this event, USSOCOM will interact with potential solution offerors and further communicate operational needs.
 Participation in this event is not mandatory, however, it is designed to provide insights to ensure potential offerors understand the problem set(s) fully and to increase the likelihood of matching their technologies with Warfighter needs.
 The CE is also an opportunity for attendees to meet and form partnerships that may provide a more comprehensive solution.
 If you do not wish to participate in the event, you are free to submit your technology for review in the AE o/a 02 June 2021.

-Phase 3 – 02 July 2021 to 15 July 2021 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
-Favorably evaluated submissions will receive an invitation o/a 16 July 2021 to attend the Phase 4 AE.
+Completed Phase 3 – 02 July 2021 to 26 July 2021 Downselect: USSOCOM will downselect those respondents/submissions they feel have the highest potential to satisfy their technology needs.
+Favorably evaluated submissions will receive an invitation o/a 27 July 2021 to attend the Phase 4 AE.

-Phase 4 – 28 July 2021 to 29 July 2021 Virtual Assessment Event (AE): During the Virtual AE, selected participants will be allotted a one-on-one session with the USSOCOM evaluation panel to pitch, demonstrate, and/or discuss their solutions.
+Completed Phase 4 – 08 September 2021 to 09 September 2021 Virtual Assessment Event (AE): During the Virtual AE, selected participants will be allotted a one-on-one session with the USSOCOM evaluation panel to pitch, demonstrate, and/or discuss their solutions.
 The forum will include a Q&A portion, and discussions may continue outside of the event.
 Evaluation criteria for the solution brief will be outlined in the event invitation.
 If the USSOCOM evaluation panel favorably evaluates a solution brief, negotiations for Phase 5 may begin immediately.

 Phase 5 – Path Forward: Successfully negotiated awards may fall under any combination of these categories: